Violetta0303/Bi-LSTM-Relation-Extraction/README.md

 ## Model Evaluation

-1. Run the Test Script
+1. Run the Test Script:

-   :

    - Open Test.ipynb and execute the cells to load the saved models and evaluate them on the test data.

-2. Evaluation Outputs
+2. Evaluation Outputs:

-   :

    - **Stage 1**: Accuracy, F1 score, and recall for the binary classifier.
    - **Stage 2**: Macro F1 score, accuracy, and macro recall for the 18-class relationship classification.